YutianWeii/Physical-Computing-Final-Project/README.md

 We started printing the second horn and it failed about 5 times.

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/119874724/206561504-00addab1-6be0-4821-b655-2975cf217aba.png">
 We soldered all the wires, but the arduino indicator did not light up when connected to the arduino.
-After modifying the soldering method, the code could be uploaded and run, but only one RIP sensor worked properly.
+After modifying the soldering method, the code could be uploaded and run, but only one PIR sensor worked properly.
 So we sorted through the wires again and found that some of the wires were soldered incorrectly.

 #### Thursday
 When the horn was almost finished printing, the filament was used up, so we had another print failure.
 As there was no more black filament in the studio that we wanted, we decided to hold off on printing for the time being.